 Your design variations are limitless.
-First, there are so many blues to choose from: baby blue, indigo, denim, cobalt, the list goes on.
-Then, the style options are unending: Realistic, cartoon, geometric, etc. Not to mention placement, size, and other elements: The choices are endless.
+First, there are so many blues to choose from: baby blue, indigo, denim, cobalt, and the list goes on.
+Then, the style options are unending: realistic, cartoon, geometric, etc. Not to mention placement, size, and other elements; the choices are endless.

 Below, you'll read more about and look at many photos of blue rose tattoos for inspiration for your next ink project.

-Whenever I feel blue, I start breathing again.— L. Frank Baum
+Whenever I feel blue, I start breathing again.

 Blue Rose Tattoo Design Options